edamame-course/2015-tutorials/draft/QIIME_tutorial_part_3.md

 These PCoA results files can be imported into other software for making ordinations outside of QIIME.

-Navigate back into the QIIMETutorial directory.
+Navigate back into the EDAMAME_16S directory.

 We can make 2d plots of the output of `principal_coordinates.py`, and map the colors to the categories in the mapping file.